buesche87/NanoHome-v2/readme.md

 # NanoHome v2

-This is a one-man show, may there are bugs...
+A simple home automation solution for shelly devices with focus on a nice dashboard that can be presented on a tablet This is a one-man show, may there are bugs...

 Version 2 changes:

 - New UI, minimalist approach
 - Completely rewritten
+- Add support for Shelly Plus devices
 - Adopt to InfluxDB v2
 - Adopt to Grafana service accounts
 - Installer should be working now